Aravinth-K/nanoGPT/dev_log.md

 * Do we do one character at a time?
 * How many independent characters are there in enwik8?
 205
 * What is the token distribution?
 See byte_distribution.png.
 * What is the difference between GPT and LLaMA?
+LLaMA uses SwiGLU and RMSNorm and RoPE.
+* Are we currently doing the "multiple position" training?
+Yes.